Akash0420/Blog-Website/README.md

+# Blog-Website
 ## Overview

-Our Blog Website is a full-stack web application that allows users to create, read, update, and delete blog posts.
+The Blog Website is a full-stack web application that allows users to create, read, update, and delete blog posts.
 It is built using the MERN stack, which includes the following technologies:<br />
 <br />
 - **MongoDB**: A NoSQL database for storing blog post data.<br />
 - **Express.js**: A backend web application framework for building RESTful APIs.<br />